Arnesfield/project-my/README.md

 - **my** is not and will not include a *CSS reset*.
 - **my** is meant to be simple and straightforward.

-### Current Version Highlights (v1.0.0-alpha.1)
+### Current Version Highlights (v1.0.0-alpha.2)
+- Customize some text properties.
+  - Text alignments
+  - Font sizes
-- Margins and paddings.
+  - Letter and word spacing
-- Element positioning using flexbox.
+  - Line heights

 ## Installation
 - Install with [npm](https://www.npmjs.com/): `npm install project-my`